 Various documents and other materials constitute the record of proceedings upon which the City bases its findings and decision contained herein.
-Because of the complexity of the issues addressed in connection with the review of the proposed project, these documents and materials are located in the custody of the Planning Department and are available for reviewing by the public upon request; in addition, project documentation is available on the City's website under the Waterfront Project.
+Because of the complexity of the issues addressed in connection with the review of the proposed project, these documents and materials are located in the custody of the Planning Department and are available for reviewing by the public upon request in addition to on the City's website under the Larger Waterfront District Project.